FIWARE/tutorials.Historic-Context-Flume/README.md

 >```

-Thereafter, all services can be initialised from the command line by running the [services](https://github.com/Fiware/tutorials.Historic-Context/blob/master/services) Bash script provided within the repository:
+Thereafter, all services can be initialized from the command line by running the [services](https://github.com/Fiware/tutorials.Historic-Context/blob/master/services) Bash script provided within the repository:

 ```console
 ./services <command>